ad0ma5/bbc/README.md

 To download this project please run in your terminal:

 * git clone https://github.com/ad0ma5/bbc.git

+To launch application please run in your terminal:

 * cd bbc

-To launch application please run in your terminal:

 * npm start

 After all required dependencies are downloaded and server started,

-please visit URL:
+please visit URL in your browser:

 * http://0.0.0.0:3001/app/